For too long, training ignored the realities of women’s lives—the social conditioning, the hormones, the violence, the invisible labor.

 unintentionally harm women.
 It can look like...

-- Seeing eating disorders as willpower issues instead of recognizing the impact of diet culture
+- Seeing eating disorders as a willpower issue without noticing diet culture

 - Blaming burnout on poor self-care while ignoring the gender pay gap and invisible labor